5 Steps To Problem Solving

-Researchers have found that students struggle with solving word problems because it involves a higher order level of thinking and the application of mathematical understanding rather than the recall of facts; Problem solving involves a series of steps.
-Australian educator Dr Anne Newman’s research (1977) into successful problem solving found that students progress through 5 hurdles during problem solving:
+Researchers have found that students lack the word problem solving strategies and that this causes students struggle when solving word problems.
+Solving word problems involves a higher order level of thinking and the application of mathematical understanding rather than the recall of facts.
+Students find it difficult to develop useful word problem solving strategies.
+They need to be explicitly taught a series of problem solving strategies as part of a maths program.
+Australian educator Dr Anne Newman’s research (1977) into successful problem solving found that students progress through 5 hurdles during problem solving, and when teaching numeracy, teachers need to incorporate these steps into their planning so that for students can become successful problem solvers!

 - Draw a picture